Bingo in the UK

 There are also signs that the numbers attending traditional physical bingo halls, and the revenues thereof, may have “flat-lined” and may increase over the next few years, thanks mainly to a more favourable tax regime.

-One thing’s for sure: the world of online bingo remains a fiercely competitive one.
+One thing’s for sure: the world of online bingo games remains a fiercely competitive one.